wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrCuratedListInstanceGenericRating.md

 }
 ```

-## accept/reject a topic to the list of nostr topics in Curated Channels (testnet-2)
+## Example 2: accept/reject a topic to the list of nostr topics in Curated Channels (testnet-2)

 JSON C: